 A project consists of a collection of artifacts.
 You can open multiple projects at one time.
 Blueprint supports various cross-project operations.
 For example, you can perform cross-project tracing and cross-project glossary referencing.

 The Properties tab in the Utility Panel displays all standard and custom artifact and sub-artifact property information such as name, type, description, and when and by whom it was created and last edited.

 Publishing an artifact makes your changes to an artifact available and visible to other users.
 Users always see the last published version after opening an artifact.

 Reconcile is a feature in Blueprint that allows you to reconcile an artifact with a reuse relationship by overwriting the artifacts according to the values you want to keep, or by arbitrarily clearing a suspect flag.

 The Relationships tab in the Utility Panel displays any relationships between the selected artifact and other artifacts in the project.
 Information available in this tab includes relationship type and direction, and artifact icon, ID, name, and project.

 A reply refers to a comment that is added in response to an existing comment.

 A requirement is a documented capability or property that a product must possess to provide value to a stakeholder.

-A feature in Storyteller that allows you to reuse (copy and publish) one or multiple artifacts.
+A feature in Blueprint that allows you to reuse (copy and publish) one or multiple artifacts.
 When an artifact is reused, a reuse relationship is established and visible for the artifact.